“Sorry, I don’t understand.” Mrs. Wu said slowly and loudly.

 She shook her head, “Actually, I’m eighteen–”

-Before she could finish a tall guy, around Rift’s age, interrupted her.
+Before she could finish, a tall guy interrupted her.
 “Wow, they had thick cut bacon!
 Can you believe it?”
 He looked over at Rift as he took a seat next to Yuki.
 “Hey, who’s he?”

-Anzu extended his hand, “Hey Rift, it’s nice to meetcha buddy.
-I’m Anzu Siris!”
+Seth extended his hand, “Hey Rift, it’s nice to meetcha buddy.
+I’m Seth Braun!”

 Rift shook his hand while measuring him up.
-Anzu was about six feet tall with short strawberry blond hair and full beard, athlete’s build, and light skin.
+Seth was about six feet tall with dark blond hair, an athlete’s build, and light skin.
 He wondered if he was from the USA, like he was.
-He was tempted to ask, but he wasn’t sure if it was rude to inquire about people’s former lives or not.
+The temptation to ask arose within him but he wasn’t sure if it was rude to inquire about people’s former lives or not.

-“Just because it’s all you can eat doesn’t make it a personal challenge, Anz.”
+“Just because it’s all you can eat doesn’t make it a personal challenge, Seth.”
 A female voice said from behind them.

-Rift looked over to where a guy and a girl were standing.
-He had dark brown hair and was about as tall as Sebastian but not as muscular.
-She had dark red hair and was around the same height and build as Yuki.
-The guy smiled at Rift and reached over to shake his hand.
+Rift looked over to where two more guys and a girl were standing.
+One guy had dark brown hair and was about as tall as Seth but not as muscular, and he seemed to be a bit younger than Rift.
+The other guy was of similar build, but he had strawberry blond hair and a full beard.
+He appeared to be a little older than him.
+The girl had dark red hair and was around the same height and build as Yuki.
+The first guy smiled at Rift and reached over to shake his hand.

-“Hello, my name is Zephyr Rafale, and she’s Kira Mallick.”
-He gestured over to the girl who had teased Anzu.
+“Hello, my name is Zephyr Rafale, he’s Anzu Siris, and she’s Kira Mallick.”
+He gestured to the guy with the beard and to the girl who had teased Sebastian.

 Kira laughed a bit.
 “What can I say?
-Sarcasm and teasing is how I show affection!”
+Sarcasm and teasing are how I show affection!”

-Yuki was from a Japanese mountain village and had been at the Bastion for three years.
-Anzu, who was of Scottish descent, had only been there for about two years.
-Kira was Yuki’s best friend, and she originated from South America.
+Yuki was from Japan and had been at the Bastion for three years.
+Kira was Yuki’s best friend and she originated from Brazil.
 She had been at the Bastion for four years.
-Zephyr was from Canada and had only been at the Bastion for a year.
-He and Rift seemed to share a lot of the same interests and by the end of breakfast he found that the two of them were already forming a friendship.
+Zephyr, Anzu, and Seth were from Canada, Ireland, and England respectively.
+They had each only been at the Bastion for a couple of years.
+Zephyr and Rift seemed to share a lot of the same interests and by the end of breakfast, he found that the two of them were already forming a friendship.
 Rift was happy that for the first time in his life he finally found somewhere he fit in.